 Other principal considerations for having determined that the ECL is a key audit matter include the extent of effort applied to audit the balance.

 We performed the following audit procedures, amongst others:

-- Evaluated the systems, processes and controls in place over the critical data elements used in the ECL model, including general IT controls for key applications used by the Banking Group in estimating the ECL; - Assessed the Banking Group's significant accounting policies and ECL methodologies against the requirements of NZ IFRS 9; - Evaluated the appropriateness of the criteria used to determine when a Significant Increase in Credit Risk (SICR) has occurred; - Tested the completeness and accuracy of key inputs used in the collective provision model, including reconciling the drawn down balance of exposures in the model to source systems and reports; - For a sample of exposures, recalculated the ECL including validating key inputs against supporting documentation; - For a sample of exposures for which a 12-month ECL is recognised, reviewed the respective loan files and concluded on the appropriateness of the borrower's credit rating to assess whether, in our judgement, there was evidence of either SICR or impairment; - For loans identified as impaired, evaluated the sufficiency of the recorded provision based on expected recoveries, including assessing the reasonableness of those expected recoveries; and - Assessed the disclosures in the Disclosure Statement against the requirements of NZ IFRS 7.
+- Evaluated the systems, processes and controls in place over the critical data elements used in the ECL model, including general IT controls for key applications used by the Banking Group in estimating the ECL; - Assessed the Banking Group's significant accounting policies and ECL methodologies against the requirements of NZ IFRS - Evaluated the appropriateness of the criteria used to determine when a Significant Increase in Credit Risk (SICR) has occurred; - Tested the completeness and accuracy of key inputs used in the collective provision model, including reconciling the exposures in the model to source systems and reports; - Performed a comparison to industry data and considered whether the ECL sits within a range of acceptable outcomes; - For a sample of exposures, recalculated the ECL including validating key inputs against supporting documentation; - For a sample of exposures for which a 12-month ECL is recognised, reviewed the respective loan files and concluded on the appropriateness of the borrower's credit rating to assess whether, in our judgement, there was evidence of either SICR or impairment; - For loans identified as impaired, evaluated the sufficiency of the recorded provision based on expected recoveries, including assessing the reasonableness of those expected recoveries: and - Assessed the disclosures in the Disclosure Statement against the requirements of NZ IFRS 7.